 Dr Stephen Bero

-Dr Stephen Bero joined the School of Law in 2017 as a Lecturer in Private Law, after earning a PhD in philosophy from the University of Southern California.
+Dr Stephen Bero joined the School of Law in 2017, after earning a PhD in philosophy from the University of Southern California.
 Prior to that, he received a JD from Columbia Law School, practiced law for several years in the litigation department of a large commercial law firm in New York, and served as a law clerk for judges at the trial and appellate levels of the U.S. federal courts.
 He is a Research Fellow of the Surrey Centre for Law and Philosophy.

 Dr Bero's main research interests are in private law (particularly tort law), criminal law, philosophy of law, and moral philosophy.

 Dr Bero is the Programme Leader for the Law School's LLB Programme and the most recent Director of the law school's JD Pathway Programme, described below.

 The JD Pathway (or Senior Status) Programme

 The law school’s JD Pathway (formerly, Senior Status) Programme, which was active through 2018-19, is a 2-year, graduate-entry LLB programme designed for students who already hold a university degree in a subject other than law.
 Students enter the programme with second-year status (that is, at level 5 rather than level 4, under the Framework for Higher Education Qualifications in England, Wales, and Northern Ireland).
 They are largely taught in tutorial groups made up of other graduate-entry students, and they undertake a rigorous and comprehensive course of legal training.
 Both years of study are counted for purposes of classifying the resulting LLB, which is a qualifying law degree in England and Wales.

 Complete information about the structure of the JD Pathway/Senior Status Programme—including compulsory and optional subjects of study, learning outcomes, assessment methods, etc.—is available in the programme catalogue and in the programme handbook.
 (Please note that we are no longer accepting new applications to this programme.)

 For Prospective Employers – Dr Bero (contact info above) is very happy to answer any questions that prospective employers may have about Senior Status or JD Pathway graduates, the course of study they pursued, or the resulting LLB degree.